Frequently Asked Questions

 Q. What about cable, Internet, and telephone?

 A. Cable, high-speed Internet, and local phone service hook up(You must provide your own phone) are provided in the traditional halls and hilltop suites.
-Cable, high-speed internet and all utilities are provided at Reinhard Villages.
+High-speed internet and all utilities are provided at Reinhard Villages.
 Set-up instructions will be provided.

 Q. What items am I allowed to bring and what items are prohibited.